 The present call is addressed to professors and researchers with proven teaching experience, who are permanent faculty members in European and non-European universities and research centres.
-Applicants must spend a period of a minimum of one (1) to a maximum of three (3) months at the Department, in order to lecture official courses at the Master level (second cycle degree) with a topic on "Mobility and the Humanities."
+Applicants must spend a period of approximately three (3) months at the Department, in order to lecture official courses at the Master level (second cycle degree) with a topic on "Mobility and the Humanities."